The FindingFive Study Grammar Reference¶

 New to FindingFive?

 Whether you are new to coding or just new to FindingFive, don't worry, we've got you covered!
-Head on over to our Getting Started page, where you can find tutorials coving the basics of coding with JSON, using the FindingFive Study Grammar, and building your first experiment.
+Head over to our Crash Course to build your first experiment.

 How to use this documentation¶